zb-coder/CV/README.md

 -What was the result?

+#### Commitment
+I completed my degree and achieved a good grade.
+I also recently completed Makers Academy coding bootcamp whilst being remote.
+Both of these required discipline and commitment.

 #### Communication

-- Experience
-- Achievements
-- Evidence (STAR)

-I achieved Communication during
-- communication was integral when working with consultants, genetic councillers and other professionals during my time working as a medical secretary in the NHS.
+Good communication was integral when working with consultants, genetic councillers and other professionals during my time working as a medical secretary in the NHS.
+In Makers this was also important having had to work and learn alongside an eclectic group of people, from pairing to standup and retros.
-- I contributed to decreasing the backlo

 #### Time management
+I contributed to decreasing the backlog in NHS letters in my department, this required me to manage my time well during working hours.

 I contributed to decreasing the backlog

+#### Able to Adapt
+Muslamic makers - working in team on real life project.
+Makers - working in different groups
+Pairing to group work
+work with professionals

+#### Attention to detail
+In my degree, whilst studying accounting, I developed a keen eye for fine details.
+Whilst working in the NHS this was integral when typing the patient letters to ensure everything in it was accurate.
+In Makers it allowed me to figure out what the bug in my code was and helped me correct it.

 #### Another Skill

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)